Skip to main content

 What do I get with Premium?

 Premium has two tiers.
 The first focuses on reader and writer perks: more favorite authors and featured bookmarks, reduced flower cooldown, the ability to host challenges, an extra Treehouse membership, and Treehouse voting rights.
-The second tier includes everything in the first plus collector perks: additional featured photocards, an increased daily photocard limit, reduced roll and shrine cooldowns, two more Treehouse memberships, and the ability to submit Treehouse proposals.
+The second tier includes everything in the first plus collector perks: additional featured photocards, an increased daily photocard limit, reduced roll and shrine cooldowns, two more Treehouse memberships, the ability to submit Treehouse proposals, and a daily free photocard delivered automatically.

 New features are continually added to both tiers, and existing subscribers receive them automatically as they ship.